alanmackenzie/guide-to-enterprise-drupal/README.md

 ## Tactical Anti-Patterns

-### Using Memcache as the cache backend for ```cache_form```.

-Drupal's Form API uses a token unique to each user per form to prevent [CSRF](http://en.wikipedia.org/wiki/CSRF).

-The downside to this is that ```cache_form```, the place where the CSRF busting token is stored, should always use persistant storage.
-Memcache uses a [LRU](http://en.wikipedia.org/wiki/Cache_algorithms#Least_Recently_Used) algorithm to evict unpopular cache objects, making it incompatible with ```cache_form```.

->> "An unrecoverable error occurred.
-This form was missing from the server cache.
-Try reloading the page and submitting again."

-If you're getting intermittant reports about the above error message it's likely that you're using non-persistant storage for the ```cache_form``` backend.

 ### Forgetting to filter the output of ```variable_get()```.

 Even if you are capturing the value of this persistant variable in ```$conf[]``` or setting it via ```variable_set()``` in an update hook it is best to code defensively in case a system settings form is added is added later on.